kyungjae-lee/engineers-notebook/operating-systems/segmentation.md

 * For purposes of modular programming the program or data may be further broken down into multiple segments.
 The principal inconvenience of this service is that the programmer must be aware of the maximum segment size limitation.

-* Along with the segment tables, the OS also maintains a list of all the unoccupied blocks in main memory that are available for segements.
+* Along with the segment tables, the OS also maintains a list of all the unoccupied blocks in main memory that are available for segments.

 ### Address Translation & Segment Tables